 BT-11 is an oral, gut-restricted, small molecule that is the first product candidate to target LANCL2 which we are evaluating in clinical trials in both UC and CD.
 UC and CD are chronic autoimmune diseases with significant therapeutic gaps resulting from safety concerns and modest efficacy of current treatments.
 We believe that an oral, gut-restricted small molecule delivered once daily in a singular tablet could address the therapeutic gaps in the UC and CD treatment paradigms and have a significant impact on quality of life for IBD patients.
 BT-11 is a wholly-owned product candidate that has successfully completed a Phase 1 clinical trial.
-We are currently conducting a Phase 2 clinical trial of BT-11 in patients affected by mild to moderate UC in the United States and Europe and expect to report topline data in the second half of 2020.
-Following the receipt of results of our ongoing Phase 2 clinical trial, we expect to initiate a Phase 3 clinical trial for UC in the first half of 2021.
-We expect to commence a Phase 2 proof-of-concept study in CD in the first half of 2021.
+We have completed the induction phase of a Phase 2 clinical trial of BT-11 for mild to moderate UC in the United States, Russia and Europe.
+In the intent-to-treat population, we observed a positive trend in absolute clinical remission rates as defined by the 3-component modified Mayo Score, using a stool frequency subscore of 0 or 1, a rectal bleeding subscore of 0 and an endoscopic subscore of 0 or 1 following 12 weeks of oral treatment with BT-11 at 1000 mg QD or 500 mg QD compared to placebo (31.8% and 30.3 versus 22.7%; p=0.340 and 0.235).
+Although the Phase 2 trial did not include a biologic comparator arm, the resulting placebo-adjusted clinical remission rates of 9.1% and 7.6% for the 1,000 and 500 mg dose groups, respectively, were consistent with standard of care treatments in both mild to moderate and moderate to severe UC.
+In a more moderate subset of patients (with Mayo score equal to or greater than 7 at baseline) the placebo-adjusted clinical remission rates were 11.5% (p=0.153) and 8.7% (p=0.273) for the 1,000 mg (n=47) and 500 mg (n=44) dose groups, respectively, as compared to placebo (n=50).
+Additionally, in a small subset of biologic experienced patients, positive placebo-adjusted remission trends were also observed (66.6% and 33.3% in the 1,000 mg (n=3) and 500 mg (n=3) cohorts, respectively, as compared to placebo (n=3, 0%).
+Based on these data, we expect to commence a Phase 3 trial of BT-11 in mild to moderate UC patients in the United States, Russia, Asia, and Europe in the first half of 2021, subject to review of the complete Phase 2 data and FDA feedback, and we expect to discuss with the FDA the pathway for further development of BT-11 in UC patients.
+We expect to commence a Phase 2 proof-of-concept study in patients with moderate to severe CD in the first half of 2021.
 We expect to submit an IND for a new BT-11 oral formulation for EoE in the first half of 2021.